mo1ein/jobname/src/mhholding.md

 - Are you familiar with queues and event-buses?

 - Do you know abstract factory design pattern?

-- What is reciever function and when we use pass by reference (pointer) on it?

 - What go freamwork you are familiar with?